naduki/dotfiles/README.md

 ![desktop_environment](./desktop.png "Current Hyprland Desktop")

-- Cinnamon is installed to enable gcr-prompter for private key unlocking and Change wallpaper functionality.
+- Cinnamon is installed to Gsetting schema.

 - Some scripts (especially Python) are not working due to missing required packages.